Skip to main content

 Open – Partially Addressed

 The Agency for Healthcare Research and Quality concurred with this recommendation.
 According to an AHRQ update as of March 2022, the Data Management Plan (DMP) Policy that AHRQ released on May 26, 2020 was the first step toward making AHRQ funded research data available for public access.
 AHRQ stated that all Notices of Funding Opportunity Announcements and Requests for Proposals had been updated to include the DMP requirements, and that the DMP has become part of the terms and conditions of award, as appropriate, for grants and contracts.
 AHRQ's DMP policy directs researchers to describe their plan for the long term preservation of data generated from AHRQ funding and lists specific items that should be included in a DMP, such as how the data will be made discoverable, among other things.
 Additionally, AHRQ stated that it continues to participate in an interagency open science working group that is aimed at developing guidance and learning best practices to make federally funded research data available for public access.
 While we believe these efforts are steps to make AHRQ funded data more readily findable and accessible, in order for a member of the public to access AHRQ funded data, a request would need to be submitted to an agency contact person.
 In February 2023, an AHRQ official stated that, in response to the August 25, 2022, Office of Science and Technology Policy memorandum entitled "Ensuring Free, Immediate, and Equitable Access to Federally Funded Research," AHRQ submitted a draft updated public access plan on February 21, 2023.
-After receiving input on the revised public access plan, AHRQ will update its agency public access policy.
-Further the official said that, guided by its annual budget appropriation, AHRQ will consider all options for making data publicly available, including a web-based point of access that the public could use to find data.
-Once we determine the extent to which AHRQ has any additional plans to make AHRQ funded data more readily findable and accessible to the public, such as a single web-based point of access, we will provide an update.
+After receiving input on the revised public access plan, AHRQ will update its agency public access policies.
+In April 2024, an AHRQ official provided an update stating that AHRQ is in the process of updating its public access policies according to the updated public access plan.
+Guided by its annual budget appropriation, the official stated AHRQ is continuing its efforts to consider feasible options, including a web-based point of access, for making data publicly available.
+AHRQ plans to finalize its updated policies by the end of 2024.
+Once we obtain additional information on steps AHRQ has taken to implement this recommendation, we will provide an update.

 Food and Drug Administration The Commissioner of the Food and Drug Administration should take steps to ensure appropriate agency-funded research data are readily findable and accessible to the public.
 (Recommendation 4)